-Activity Date Purpose Participants Outcomes Next Steps Status Site visit to the relocation site November 04 To engage vendors to identify any challenges encountered.
-Safeguards Officer DC Contractor's representative Vendors identified areas of concern.
-The DC and contractor's representative discussed possible solutions to the issues identified.
-The contractor will undertake remedial work.
-The Safeguards Officer will continue to monitor.
-Completed
+Activity Date Purpose Participants Outcomes Next Steps Status Site visit to the relocation site November 04 To engage vendors to identify any challenges encountered. • Vendors identified areas of concern.
+The DC and contractor's representative discussed possible The contractor will undertake remedial work.
+The Safeguards Officer will continue to Completed solutions to the monitor. issues identified.